lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 deactivate
 ```

-Otherwise you can use virtual environment.
-See [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for more info.
+Otherwise you can use virtual environment (see [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for more info).

 ```shell
 # Install if needed